 2. When a report is made, personally identifiable information (name of victim, name of respondent, etc.) may be initially withheld in cases where the victim is hesitant to come forward.
 Subsequently, campus officials may need additional information.
-The College Title IX Coordinator or Co-coordinator will conduct an initial inquiry, looking for any sign of pattern, predation, violence, or threat.
+The College Title IX Coordinator will conduct an initial inquiry, looking for any sign of pattern, predation, violence, or threat.
 When such exists, institutional action may be required in an effort to ensure campus safety.
 No employee should ever promise absolute confidentiality except those as described in the section on Confidential Reporting.
-Reports may be private, but not confidential, as described below in the section on Confidential Reporting to file any criminal or College conduct charges.
+Reports may be private, but not confidential, as described below in the section on Confidential Reporting.
+Reports to police and/or Title IX officials do not obligate the complainant to file any criminal or College conduct charges.